upup1904/strangepages/words/stubble_goose.md

 G12.103

-Amidstt otherwise fourpin wending generation of animal husbandry -- ewes, and rams and bullocks -- amidst those ruminants strut stubble geese.
+Amidst the otherwise fourpin wending generation of animal husbandry -- ewes, and rams and bullocks -- amidst those ruminants strut stubble geese.

+Alone among the geese, the name assigned to this one is associated with harvest.

 'sdouble geese: It rhymes with "double"; from O.F. *estouble*, Skeat who cites Chaucer *stoble-goose* C.T.
 4351.